HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-08-blockchain-governance.md

 ### Intro

-> "Governance fundamentally consists of three questions: What should we do, who gets to decide, and how are the deciders chosen and held accountable?" - Sonya Mann, The new ZIP Process and Zcash Governance.\footnote{\url{https://www.zfnd.org/blog/new-zip-process/}}\\
+> "Governance fundamentally consists of three questions: What should we do, who gets to decide, and how are the deciders chosen and held accountable?" - Sonya Mann, [The new ZIP Process and Zcash Governance](https://www.zfnd.org/blog/new-zip-process/)

 **incentives_stakeholders.png**

-Overlapp with Consensus Mechanism, but independent of consensus rules. \textbf{(?)}\\

 "While there is usually much focus on how decentralized the block generation process is, the manner in which the rules are interpreted and then encoded is nearly as important, and also usually less decentralized."\\